 As they began to pursue their careers as artists and architects they pulled back from the publications.
 They continued to develop their ideas, occasionally showing work in competitions and galleries and using some of the techniques they had developed to illustrate the work of other architects and designers.

 The participants, real, imagined, here, there, and sometimes elsewhere were:

 Charles Albatross, Davis Allen, Bux (Bob Buxbaum), Harvey Grapefruit, Mike Hinge, Okra Plantz, Tommy Simpson, Woody Rainey, Patrick Redson, Jack Wells and Ron Williams.

-Woody Rainey recalls the sequence of broadsheets as follows: Black and Yellow, the Calendar, 28 hour day postcard, Electronyx B&W, the Williams/Redson B & W, and last, the Energy Certificate.
-The 28 Hour day postcard is missing.
+The sequence of broadsheets: Black and Yellow, the Calendar, 28 hour day postcard, Electronyx B&W, the Williams/Redson B & W, and last, the Energy Certificate.

 The first ONYX broadsheet was mailed to friends, acquaintances, people who might be interested and plastered on walls around the SOHO neighborhood of New York City.
 The images on the upper half of the sheet hinted at the 6 Foot House projects and the Daily Earth Chronicle by Ron Williams and Patrick Redson and on the lower section, a house project by Woody Rainey.
 The projects were in development and the beginning of a conversation about the practical limits of architectural space.
 The sheet was 22" x 34", printed in extremely dark green on glossy yellow stock.

 Woody Rainey's calendar based on the sleeping habits of Thomas Alva Edison.